Khud0/Personal-Library/README.md

 3. How do I sort the books?
 - Sorting is made with the buttons above the list: "by Authors", "by Year", etc.

+4. How do I clear the gaps fast?
+- Press "File" - "Clear" in the top menu.

-4. Is my progress saved?
+5. Is my progress saved?
 - The list is saved when you close the tool.
 If you want to be sure - press "File" - "Save" in the top menu.